HatHeadNinja/iag/README.md

 # To Do
-[ ] Add return of more than one fragment, make sure to check for uniqueness
+[ ] Add return of more than one fragment, make sure to check for uniqueness.